-The health insurance plans differ in the benefit levels they provide, the doctors and hospitals you can access and the cost to you.
-See pages 10-15 for information to help you determine which plan is right for you.
+The health insurance options differ in the benefit levels they provide, the doctors and hospitals you can access and the cost to you.
+See the Benefits Comparison charts on pages 12-17 for information to help you determine which plan is right for you.

 You also have the option of opting out of health coverage if you have other comprehensive health coverage provided by an entity other than the Department of Central Management Services.
+Electing to opt out includes the termination of health, dental, vision, behavioral health and prescription coverage.
+See page 5 for details.
+If you do not have other comprehensive health coverage, you must enroll in the State's health plan.